 I strongly prefer that you do not smoke tobacco on board, but if this is essential for you we will find a way to make it work.

-You are welcome to drink alcohol on board, and there certainly are occasions where alcohol flows late into the night, but it would be incorrect to view Otra Vida as a boat where high alcohol consumption is a daily occurrence.
+You are welcome to drink alcohol on board, and there certainly are occasions where alcohol flows freely late into the night, but it would be incorrect to view Otra Vida as a boat where high alcohol consumption is a regular occurrence.
 If that is your preference please join another boat – you will have no difficulty finding one where high alcohol consumption is the norm.